MoonshotLab/Generative-Art-Class/presentation.md

   PImage img;

   void setup(){
+    size(500, 500);
-    img = loadImage("santa-steve.jpg");
+    img = loadImage("steve.jpg");
   }

   void draw(){
-    image(img, mouseX, mouseY, 300, 200);
+    image(img, mouseX, mouseY, 200, 200);
   }
 ```

+^ - show how to create folder and save a file on your desktop
-^ show how to download and save an image
+- show how to download and save an image
-^ don't need to really understand classes, but just know you need to do this to load an image
+- don't need to really understand classes, but just know you need to do this to load an image

 ---